luphone04/Nexvent/implementation-plan.md

 - Email notifications delivering successfully
 - Application responsive on mobile and desktop
 - All user roles can perform their designated actions
+- Admin can manage user roles and promote organizers
 - Application deployed and accessible online
 - Code well-documented and on GitHub
 - Demo video clearly shows all features